-I have recently relocated, and one of the first places I looked for were martial arts dojos.
-My previous location had little in diversity beyond the typical Taekwondo, Karate, and MMA gyms.
+I have recently relocated, and the first places I looked for were martial arts dojos.
+My previous location had little diversity beyond the typical Taekwondo, Karate, and MMA gyms.
 I wanted something more cultural that would both improve my physicality and challenge me as well.
 I found one such place that did HEMA a.k.a Historical European Martial Arts.

 I had dabbled somewhat in some Euro sword fighting by myself in the past, but this was my first official immersion into one.
 I have been doing it for about eight months now, and I’ve already developed some insights into the different cultures of the Italian (and some other European styles by extension as some of the practitioners there had done German as well) and Japanese styles.

 The first contrast I noticed was in the mentality.
 My sword master indirectly expressed this when initially critiquing me.
 I told him of my background and he replied that he saw the samurai influence with my power strikes, rigid stances, and total aggression despite getting hit myself.
 He was a historical expert on most European styles that had to survive texts, and what he had read on samurai swordsmanship was, and I quote, “suicidal".

 The point of the Fiore style of the sword was to win and survive duals and assassination attempts because that was the era he lived in.
 Murder was commonplace in Italian city-states where rival families constantly vied for power and prestige.

 As such, Fiore had developed his style as a kind of counter-striking system, using finesse and set-ups of the duels.
 It was more of a mental chess match.
 One quote my master had was, “Fighting nobly but dying stupidly.”